dhhepting/dhhepting.github.io/teaching/groupwork.md

   <li>Enter the names of your group members in the left column, with your name first</li>
   <li>Enter your point allocations in the middle column</li>
   <li>When your total allocated points is equal to 99 or 100, you will be able to click on the "Format" button to see your formatted submission</li>
-  <li>Click "Copy" to copy your submission to the clipboard so that it can be pasted at the URcourses link (described earlier)</li>
+  <li>When you are satisfied with your submission, click "Copy" to make a copy of it that can be pasted at the URcourses link (described earlier)</li>
   </ol>
 </p>